automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 **"Parties"** refers to the *Customer* and *Provider*

 ### 1.10 "Order Form"
-**"Order Form"** refers to a document that explicitly defines the nature of the agreed upon *Class of Service* that is being agreed upon between *Provider* and the *Customer* with respect to the use of a specific *Software Product(s)* offered by the *Service Agency* and accompanying services which are  detailed on the *Order Form*.
+**"Order Form"** refers to a document that explicitly defines the nature of the agreed upon *Class of Service* that is being agreed upon between *Provider* and the *Customer* with respect to the Use of specific *Software Product(s)* offered by *Provider* and accompanying services which are etailed on the *Order Form*.
 The *Order Form* also specifies the timeframes, compensation, and specific services that are being agreed upon between the *Parties*.

 ## 2. Preamble

 The purpose of this *License* is to establish a general framework by which terms of service can be establish for the use of *"The Software"*.
 Under this *License*, rights to Use *"The Software"* are issued based on a *Class of Service* model.
 The *Class of Service* model allows a software *Provider* to make software solutions available on a trial basis and to specific qualifying entities for free while at the same time collecting fees from organizations wishing to use a software solution for regular use.

+This *License* offers two classes of services *Free Use* and *Paid Use*. *Customers* that intend to use *The Software* obtain rights to Use this software by using an *"Order Form"* to establish a "Class of Service" agreement with *Provider*.
+The combinded terms of this license and the "Order Form" work together to establish the full terms of the agreement between *Provider* and the *Customer*.

 This *License* requires all *Customers* that wish to use *The Software* to register thier terms of Use by completing an *Order Form*.
-The ability to register *Customers* and to charge subscription fees for the use of *The Software* and services are a critical component of the funding, development and ongoing maintenance of software projects.

-This *License* offers two classes of services *Free Use* and *Paid Use*. *Customers* that intend to use *The Software* obtain rights to use this software by using an *"Order Form"* to establish a "Class of Service" agreement with *Provider*.
-The combinded terms of this license and the "Order Form" work together to establish the full terms of the agreement between *Provider* and the *Customer*.
-All *Customers* wishing to obtain the rights to Use *The Software* must complete the process of submitting an appropriate 'Order Form' through the Automation Mojo website.
+By completing an appropriate *Order Form* the *Customer* enters into an agreement with *Provider* to use *The Software* under specific terms and provides notice to *Provider* of thier use of *The Software*.

+Notification of Use by *Customers* is crucial for *Provider* to be able to function as an agency that delivers software solutions for customers regardless of whether the customer is using the software under the "Free Use" class of service or under a "Paid Use" class of service.

+Properly obtaining the rights to Use *The Software*, regardless of whether you qualify for the *Free Use* service class, is very important for the maintenance of the software and for keeping customers informed about upcoming changes to the software.
+The information we gather from an "Order Form" about who our customers are, is invaluable to help ensure we provide the best service possible to all our customers.

     http://automationmojo.com/products

-Properly obtaining the rights to use *The Software*, regardless of whether you qualify for the *"Free"* service class, is very important for the maintenance of the software and for keeping customers informed about upcoming changes to the software.
-The information we gather from an "Order Form" about who our customers are, is invaluable to help ensure we provide the best service possible to all our customers.

 *Provider* reserves the right to change the criteria used to determine what *Parties* are entitle to use the *Free Use* class of services.